-Larynx cancer, or certainly a laryngectomy, will qualify you for a much higher disability rating.
+Cancer of the larynx, or certainly a laryngectomy, will qualify you for a much higher disability rating.
 A laryngectomy that was caused by service-related trauma, either a gunshot wound or breathing in harmful chemicals that lead to larynx cancer, will qualify you for a 100% rating with the VA med board.
-The reasons for this are quite obvious, as it is a major surgery that requires veterans to completely relearn how to eat, breathe, and speak.
-Having a stoma also requires a great deal of extra caution in how you live your life as it cannot get wet, and heavy lifting will become much more difficult.

 Special Monthly Compensation